maheshahirwar/low-level-design/lld_interview_questions/medium/design_elevator_system/README.md

 ## MainApplication

-Acts as the client of the system.
+Acts as the client of the elevator system.

 ### Responsibilities